adambard/learnxinyminutes-docs/tcsh.html.markdown

 echo $echo_style

 # Enable `echo' to support backslashed characters and `-n' option (no new line)
-# This is the default for tcsh, but may your distro change it.
-Slackware did it
+# This is the default for tcsh, but your distro may change it.
+Slackware has
+# done so.
 set echo_style = both

 # Prints "Hello world"